SamyaDaleh/CL-Toolbox/README.md

 (Output is pretty-printed similar to this, but without the fancy borders and coloring.)

 Call with java -Dfile.encoding="UTF-8" -jar ... to correctly display special characters.
+Or call CL-Toolbox.bat (Windows) or CL-Toolbox.sh (Linux).
+They work with the same parameters, but you don't have to type in the encoding.

 java -jar CL-Toolbox.jar anbn.cfg "a a b b" cfg-topdown
 <table border="0">